microsoft/dotnet/releases/net46/dotnet46-changes.md

 * List virtualization doesn't cause crash in GitHub for Windows.
 [992770]
 * Scrolling in virtualized DataGrid with items of different heights doesn't cause ArgumentNullException.
 [996725]
 * WriteableBitmap isn't causing leaks of CWriteProtectedBitmap virtual memory.
 [997584]
-* Selection doesn't incorrectly include the previously selected item when moving selection of ListBoxItem bound to ObservableCleection<T>.
+* Selection doesn't incorrectly include the previously selected item when moving selection of ListBoxItem bound to ObservableCollection<T>.
 [999613]
 * Fixed a UI thread deadlock in pen input code.
 [1010998]
 * Margins set in sections in FlowDocuments are respected.
 [1104560]
 * Scaling doesn't suffer from rounding errors on odd DPI.
 [1104807]